Leech (character)

 Leech is a fictional character appearing in American comic books published by Marvel Comics.

 Leech made his first appearance in Uncanny X-Men as a Morlock, a group of mutants whose deformities force them to live in the sewers under Manhattan.
-He is usually depicted as being around twelve years old (his exact age is unrevealed).
-He speaks in broken English and refers to himself in the third person.
+He is usually depicted as being around twelve years old, though his exact age and real name are unrevealed.
+Leech speaks in broken English and refers to himself in the third person.

 Publication history

+1980s and 1990s

-Leech first appeared in The Uncanny X-Men #179 (March 1984), and was created by Chris Claremont and John Romita Jr.
+Leech first appeared in The Uncanny X-Men #179 (March 1984), and was created by Chris Claremont and John Romita Jr. Leech appeared as a ward of X-Factor in the first volume of the series, as well as X-Terminators and New Mutants, often paired with Artie Maddicks.

+In the 1990s, Leech and Artie became wards of Generation X, beginning with issue 6.
+They would appear alongside Man-Thing, Howard the Duck, Tana Nile, and Franklin Richards in the 1997 three-issue miniseries Daydreamers.

+2000s and 2010s

+Leech appeared as a member of the 198 in the 198 Files.
+In 2009, Leech and Artie joined the Future Foundation, appearing in two volumes of the series, as well as issues of volumes 3-6 of Fantastic Four.
+He made appearances in X-Men and Spider-Man titles of the time as well.
+The pair would later join the mutant nation of Krakoa.

 Leech appeared as part of the "Morlocks" entry in The Official Handbook of the Marvel Universe Deluxe Edition #9.